Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

 Bridestowe Lavender Estate

-Depending on the time of your visit you should take a drive to Bridestowe Lavender Estate to walk through the lavender fields.
+Depending on the time of your visit you should take a drive to Bridestowe Lavender Estate to walk through the lavender fields (one of the most beautiful in Australia).
 It is usually in bloom from December to early February and they are open daily from 9am to 5pm.

 Evandale Sunday Markets